-Why my Google Drive doesn't sync?
+Why my Google Drive won't sync?
 Here are 20 free ways to solve Backup and Sync software related errors that are causing this issue and one popular way to help you transfer files across clouds based on the web page without downloading and uploading.

 “Hi there, just installed Google sync, busy testing, the app does not sync to a 6th level of the folder structure.
 I looked for settings but could not find anything.
 Seems like technology not working well.
 I will re-consider Google as a solution.
 Bummer!!!”